mojaloop/mini-loop/README.md

 ## Running the Testing Toolkit via ```helm test```
-To ensure that your deployment is all up and running and Mojaloop functioning correctly you can run the testing Toolkit. as the non-root user (e.g. mluser)
+To ensure that your deployment is all up and running and Mojaloop functioning correctly you can run the testing Toolkit. login to the system or VM where you install Mojaloop and as the non-root user (e.g. mluser)...
 ```
 helm test ml --logs
 ```